elegantdheeraj/Admin-Pannel-Laravel-10/README.md

 5. Open a Pull Request.

 ## Acknowledgments
-- Thanks to the contributors and the open-source community for their valuable inputs and support.
+- Thanks to the contributors and the open-source community for their valuable input and support.

 ## Contact
 For any questions or suggestions, please contact us at [elegant.dheeraj@gmail.com].